 What is your name and how did you get into gardening?

-What’s not my favorite thing about gardening?!?! 🙂
+What’s not my favourite thing about gardening?!?! 🙂

 Besides almost free food!?!

-I will try to succinctly share one of my other favorite aspects: 🙂
+I will try to succinctly share one of my other favourite aspects: 🙂

 One of the first interactions I had after moving into our tiny house, was with my neighbour Qwong.
 He brought over a handful of squash seeds within minutes of seeing me plant my first garden.
 My friend, Momma Tony, who lived 2 doors down, showed me the correct homegrown tomatoes and herbs to use in her famous spaghetti sauce.

 The more I immerse myself in Edmonton’s vibrant gardening culture, the more I realize that McCauley can become a beacon for what food sustainability looks like on the community level.
 We have 8 community gardens, and a big portion of McCauley’s residents now and in the past, have been cultivating backyard gardens for over 123 years!
 This community has a strong connection to this land and there is an incredible fountain of knowledge and experience that has been untapped.
 That’s why I am so excited to help showcase McCauley’s gardens and gardeners!